Partial Stroke Testing (PST)

 Benefits of Partial Stroke Testing

-• Increased safety
+Increased safety

 If Partial Stroke Testing is successfully implemented the site will receive a higher safety integrity level (SIL).
-With Val Controls solution the site will typically receive a SIL score of 3, however the IDC24 unit is certified up to SIL4.
+With Val Controls solution the site will typically receive a SIL score of 3, however the IDC24 device is certified up to SIL4.
 The higher safety integrity level is rewarded because the probability of failure on demand is reduced.
 During a Partial Stroke Test, the valve will get exercised reducing the risk of stiction, ultimately reducing the risk of malfunction.

-• Increased production output
+Increased production output

 The main production benefit of a Partial Stroke Testing, is that the time between compulsory plant shutdowns and required Full Stroke Tests (FST) is extended.
 Furthermore, data of the Partial Stroke Test can be collected - which can be compared to previous tests - enabling the staff to predict when certain parts need replacement.
 This method of predictive maintenance allows any upkeep or repairs to be forecasted and scheduled, making procurement and overall plant operation to run more smoothly and efficient.

-Val Controls Partial Stroke Test solution
+Val Controls Partial Stroke Testing solution

-Val Controls Partial Stroke Test solution can be used for pneumatic and hydraulic systems and is performed by the IDC24 controller.
-The IDC24 controller can be used in any environment as well as existing or new installations.
+2. The IDC24 controller can be used in any environment as well as existing or new installations.
 Typically, the IDC24 can be added to the system without any need for new cables, extra software etc. making it very easy to install.
-The Partial Stroke test can be started locally or remote and be customized for the end-user's specifics needs.

-The IDC24 controller is compatible with 1oo1, 1oo2 and 2oo2 safety instrumented systems.
+4. The IDC24 controller is compatible with 1oo1, 1oo2 and 2oo2 safety instrumented systems.

-The soleenoid operated valve (SOV) solution for Partial Stroke Testing, which Val Controls provides can test the complete valve system - including the Solenoid Operated Valve.
+5. The solenoid operated valve (SOV) solution for Partial Stroke Testing, which Val Controls provides can test the complete valve system - including the Solenoid Operated Valve.
 Furthermore, it can collect valuable diagnostics information to be used for troubleshooting.
 The solution is more reliable than the traditional positioner-based solution because it bypasses the supply pressure.

-The software provided by Val Controls, allows the end-user to monitor the valve performance enabling you to project at which time the different parts need replacement.
+6. The software provided by Val Controls, allows the end-user to monitor the valve performance enabling you to project at which time the different parts need replacement.
 This method of predictive maintenance reduces the number of unplanned shutdowns and increases the overall site safety.

 Solenoid operated valve (SOV) based Partial Stroke Testing